syncthing/docs/specs/bep-v1.rst

 device.
 It is commonly blank, indicating to use the implementation default.

-The **max local version** field contains the highest local file version number of the files already known to be in the index sent by this device.
-If nothing is known about the index of a given device, this field MUST be set to zero.
-When receiving a Cluster Config message with a non-zero Max Local Version for the local device ID, a device MAY elect to send an Index Update message containing only files with higher local version numbers in place of the initial Index message.
+The **max local version** field contains the highest local file version number of the files in the index.

 The **introducer** field is set for devices that are trusted as cluster introducers.
+See :ref:`deltaidx` for the usage of this field.

+The **index id** field contains the unique identifier for the current set of index data.
+See :ref:`deltaidx` for the usage of this field.

 Index and Index Update
 ^^^^^^^^^^^^^^^^^^^^^^